"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "But I disagree that that standard view is what counselling should be, that that standard view is only what counselling can be.
 Avoiding?
 Ordinary counselling avoids what the person wants, and enjoys and needs."

-He - "Yes, do that, yes.
-So, this all arose because I was asking you if you have a placement and you haven't"
+My tone of voice, the pain I'm in now, the way time is slipping away - he responds from Parent, with a 'so, this all arose because I was asking you if you have a placement and you haven't'

 Me - "That is why all the assignments are so concentrated, and we do two years worth of assignments in six months.
 That is why it was continual, endless writing to the point of insanity.

-He - "So, have you had your last meeting of the course"?
+He asks if I have had the last meeting of my course?

 Me - "No, that's tomorrow and Wednesday"